spbu-coding-2024/graphs-graphs-team-4/README.md

 ## Contributing

-Contributions are welcome!
-There are multiple ways to make our application better.
-If you have an idea of a feature, eager to contribute or found bug:
+We welcome all contributions!
+There are several ways you can help improve the application.
+Whether you have a feature idea, want to contribute code, or discovered a bug — you're in the right place.

-1. Describe your idea/bug in issue
+To contribute:
+  1. Open an issue describing your idea or the bug you found.
-2. Wait for owners to reply with questions/approves/denials
+  2. Wait for the maintainers to respond with questions, approval, or feedback.
-3. If idea is accepted create new branch
+  3. If your idea is accepted, create a new branch.
-4. Create pull request on complete and wait for owners to respond (you may want to mark them as reviewers to notify)
+  4. Once your work is complete, open a pull request and tag the maintainers as reviewers to get their attention.

-Before submitting, make sure:
+Before submitting a pull request, please ensure:
-- All tests pass
+  -All tests pass
-- Code is formatted consistently
+  -Your code follows the project's formatting and style guidelines

 ## 📄 License